 What is the health insurance tax?

-Beginning in 2014, the health reform law imposes a new sales tax on health insurance that will increase the cost of health care coverage.
+The health reform law imposes a new sales tax on health insurance that increases the cost of health care coverage.
 The amount of the tax will be $8 billion in 2014, increasing to $14.3 billion in 2018, and increased based on premium trend thereafter.
-The Joint Committee on Taxation estimates that the health insurance tax will exceed $100 billion over the next ten years.
+The health insurance tax will exceed $145 billion over the next ten years.

 How will the tax impact you?

 The Congressional Budget Office (CBO) has said that this tax will be “largely passed through to consumers in the form of higher premiums.”
 An analysis by Oliver Wyman estimates that this tax “will increase premiums in the insured market on average by 1.9% to 2.3% in 2014,” and by 2023 “will increase premiums 2.8% to 3.7%.”

 An updated report by Oliver Wyman, “Annual Tax on Insurers Allocated by State,” estimates the impact this tax will have on individual market consumers, employers, and Medicare Advantage beneficiaries in all 50 states, as well as the impact on state Medicaid managed care programs.
 Using this data, AHIP has developed infographics for each of the 50 states and Washington, DC, detailing the effect of the tax.